You have complete control over who has access to the work you do in Timetoast.

 Note that publicly shared resources can be viewed by anyone and may appear in search engine results, such as Google Search.

-There are a couple of key differences between Standard (Classic) timelines and Unbound projects, so we'll go over the differences.
+There are a couple of key differences between regular projects and our legacy Classic timelines.

-In Unbound projects, you share views.
-You can generate a public link so it can be viewed by someone who isn't logged in to Timetoast.
-Just change the 'Who can access' setting in the view's share panel to 'Anyone with a link' to share it publicly.
+In regular Timetoast projects, you can share views.
+You can generate a publicly accessible link so it can be viewed by someone who isn't logged in to Timetoast.

-You can change this setting at any time and public Unbound views are not listed on the main website.
+You can change the 'Public access' setting at any time.
+Public views are not listed on the main website.

 Timelines are tagged 'Draft' or 'Published' on your dashboard, and you can change this status at any time.